 2 - Monitor blood sugar and blood pressure regularly

 Both diabetes and high BP are known to trigger diabetic retinopathy, macular degeneration and eye strokes, which can cause loss of vision.
 If you are over 40 years, have your blood sugar and BP checked once a year, and once in six months if you are over 60 years.

 3 - Watch out for those warning signs

 There are numerous conditions that hint at a possibility of your vision being affected if left untreated.
 These include hazy or double vision, red eyes, floaters, frequent flashes of light, eye pain, swelling and poor visibility in low light conditions.
-Whenever you notice these symptoms, meet an ophthalmologist immediately.
+Whenever you notice these symptoms, meet an

 4 - Regular exercise is a boon

 Exercises such as walking, jogging or yoga can reduce the risk of macular degeneration and other age-related vision problems by up to 70 percent, if done regularly.

 Ultraviolet rays which are a part of the visible light spectrum is known to increase the risk of cataracts, pinguecula and certain other eye conditions.
 That is why, it's important to use sunglasses when you are outdoors during daytime.

 6 - Have a healthy, nutritious and balanced diet